European court order could stop UK migrant flight to Rwanda | Law-Order

 European court order could stop UK migrant flight to Rwanda

 Britain's first flight to take asylum seekers to Rwanda could be blocked at the eleventh hour after the European Court of Human Rights issued an injunction to stop the deportation of one of the migrants, a charity and a government official said.

-The plan of Britain's Conservative government to send some migrants, who had arrived illegally by crossing the English Channel in small boats from Europe, to the East African country has horrified liberal and left-wing opponents, charities and religious leaders who say it is inhumane.
+Britain's first flight to take asylum seekers to Rwanda could be blocked at the eleventh hour after the European Court of Human Rights issued an injunction to stop the deportation of one of the migrants, a charity and a government official said.
+The plan of Britain's Conservative government to send some migrants to the East African country has been criticized by liberal and left-wing opponents, charities, and religious leaders who say it is inhumane.
+The migrants had arrived illegally by crossing the English Channel in small boats from Europe.

-Its ruling said that "in the interests of the parties and the proper conduct of the proceedings before it..., the applicant should not be removed until the expiry of a period of three weeks following the delivery of the final domestic decision in the ongoing judicial review proceedings."
+Its ruling said that "the applicant should not be removed until the expiry of a period of three weeks following the delivery of the final domestic decision in the ongoing judicial review proceedings."
 The High Court in London is due to hold a judicial review in July to decide on the legality of the scheme.

-A charity said the ECHR ruling could also mean the others earmarked to go to Rwanda would not now be deported.
+The ECHR's ruling could also mean the others earmarked to go to Rwanda would not now be deported.
+The ECHR says it is considering a number of other requests.
 "This means it is now possible for the other six to make similar claims.
 We are so relieved," Clare Moseley of the charity Care4Calais told Reuters.

+A government official who asked not to be named said London was still assessing what the ECHR decision meant but that it was possible the flight might not leave as planned.
+Sangeeta Shah, a professor of international law and human rights at the University of Nottingham, said the European court's ruling was binding.

 But the United Nations' refugee chief called it "catastrophic", the entire leadership of the Church of England denounced it as immoral and shameful, and media reports have said Prince Charles, the heir to the throne, had privately described the plan as "appalling".
-Prime Minister Boris Johnson, who has lambasted "leftie" lawyers for trying to block government policy, said the legal bids were undermining attempts to support safe routes for asylum seekers, and hinted at changes to the law if problems persisted.
+Prime Minister Boris Johnson, who said his government would not be deterred by criticism, "some of it from slightly unexpected quarters," had earlier commented that legal bids were undermining attempts to support safe routes for asylum seekers.

-He also delivered a thinly-veiled attack on his high-profile critics.
-"We are not going to be in any way deterred or abashed by some of the criticism that has been directed upon this policy, some of it from slightly unexpected quarters.
-We are going to get on and deliver," he told his cabinet ministers.
-(Additional reporting by Kate Holton, Alistair Smout, Michael Holden, Kylie MacLellan, Paul Sandle and Clement Uwiringiyimana in Kigali; Editing by Alison Williams, Angus MacSwan and Mark Heinrich)
+Asked if Britain might withdraw from the European Convention on Human Rights, he told the BBC: "It is certainly the case that... the legal world is very good at picking up ways of trying to stop the government from upholding what we think is a sensible law.
+"Will it be necessary to change some laws to help us as we go along?
+It may very well be and all these options are under constant review."

+Shah said Britain would join Belarus and Russia in not being part of the convention if it did opt out.
+Last week, Russia's parliament passed bills to end the European court's jurisdiction.
+According to official figures, more than 28,500 people were detected arriving in Britain on small boats last year and the government says its strategy will stop these.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)